 4. Thorny Seahorse

-These seahorses are expert at changing colours.
+These seahorses are expert at camouflage.
 They change their colour for various reasons from frightening predators to attracting mates.

 5. Crab Spiders